 The Halfords Advanced Ground Anchor is perfect for keeping your bike secure whilst at home.
 The anchor acts as a fixed object for you to secure your bike to with the use of a chain or D-lock.
 The large, weather-treated shackle ring folds flat when not in use to help avoid any annoying toe-stubbing.
 This is another product in our range that has been awarded the Gold Sold Secure accreditation so if you combine this with a Gold Sold Secure bike lock, your insurance company should be pretty happy.

 Lost your bike lock key or forgotten your combination lock code?

 Don’t fret.
 We’ve got your back.
-Register your lock with us when you first buy it with our online Bike Lock Registration database, and we’ll be able to send you a new key or code should you lose them.
+Register your Halfords lock when you first buy it with our online Bike Lock Registration database, and we’ll be able to send you a new key or code should you lose them.
 We’ve all been there and registering your lock means you won’t find yourself in a situation where you’re having to incur extra expense to replace the lock because you can’t find the bloomin’ key!

 The process is quite simple: